CCRI Safety Center

 - First, consider if you would like to have a victim advocate, friend or family member sit with you as an emotionally supportive and helpful witness to the conversation.

-- You can print out your state’s NCP, sextortion, and/ or deep fake law, or related laws, to show to law enforcement that what happened to you is a crime.
+- You can print out your state’s NDII, sextortion, and/ or deep fake law, or related laws, to show to law enforcement that what happened to you is a crime.
 If you know the state where the perpetrator resides, you can print that out as well.
 If you completed the document chart as described above, you can also show that to law enforcement.

 Image Monitoring Services